Skip to content

 Make sure you have read Getting started before using the library.
 In particular read about which extra dependencies you may need.

 pyDVL aims to be a repository of production-ready, reference implementations of algorithms for data valuation and influence functions.
-Even though we only briefly introduce key concepts in the documentation, the following sections should be enough to get you started.
+Read the following sections to get started:

 If you are somewhat familiar with the concepts of data valuation, you can start by browsing our worked-out examples illustrating pyDVL's capabilities either: